sevyharris/MonteCoffee/documentation/tutorials/coox.rst

      sites = []
      particle = Octahedron("Pt", length=12, cutoff=3, latticeconstant=a)

-Now we define one site for each surface atom in particle by first finding the coordination number:
+Now we define one site for each surface atom in particle finding the coordination numbers:

 .. code-block:: python